Europapa: Dutch media and personalities

 "Europapa" has drawn relatively positive reactions.
 Richard van de Crommert, writer for De Telegraaf, felt that the song was a strong representation of Dutch culture, declaring it a "cheerful and crazy composition".
-Linda Wagenmakers, a Dutch representative that participated in the 2000 iteration of the contest, praised the song for being having a "happy hardcore sound... [it's] great for the energy.
+Linda Wagenmakers, a Dutch representative that participated in the 2000 edition of the contest, praised the song for being having a "happy hardcore sound... [it's] great for the energy.
 It's also nice that he sings some phrases from other languages in between."
 Frank van Pamelen, a Dutch comedian, stated in Algemeen Dagblad that although "he will not win a Nobel Prize with it", he thought that "the Eurovision Song Contest is a possibility.
 I like it...
 It is a real contender."
 In contrast, journalist Johan Derksen stated on Dutch talk show Vandaag Inside that "I like good wine and this is sparkling lemonade...
 I don't want anything to do with this bullshit.
 I am ashamed that he represents the Netherlands."